 - 20.1 CSIRO Traineeships including Apprenticeships apply to individuals undertaking structured on the job training together with accredited courses of study.
 All designated Traineeship positions will detail required levels of attainment and be designed to develop the competencies and performance standards required for one of the classification levels detailed in Schedule 5 (Classification Level Descriptors). - 20.2 The remuneration of individuals designated as CSIRO Trainees or Apprentices will be a percentage of the salary appropriate to the classification level referred to in clause 20.3.
 The percentage will be determined on the basis of the level of attainment measured against the previously agreed training objectives.
-Acceptable levels of attainment are required in both education and application of outcomes to work.

-20.3 An individual undertaking a training program, which is structured to provide one or more levels of attainment, will be entitled to payment at a rate calculated by applying one of the following percentages to the salary determined in accordance with clause 20.2:

-(a) One level of attainment:
+Acceptable levels of attainment are required in both education and application of outcomes to work. - 20.3 An individual undertaking a training program, which is structured to provide one or more levels of attainment, will be entitled to payment at a rate calculated by applying one of the following percentages to the salary determined in accordance with clause 20.2: - (a) One level of attainment:

 Level 1 (commencing salary) 50%

 (b) Two levels of attainment:

 Level 1 (commencing salary) 50%

 Level 2 75%

 (c) Three levels of attainment:

 Level 1 (commencing salary) 50%

 Level 2 70%

 Level 3 90%

 (d) Four levels of attainment:

 Level 1 (commencing salary) 50%

 Level 2 62.5%

 Level 3 75%

 Level 4 90%

 (e) Four levels of attainment: Apprenticeship:

 Level 1 (commencing salary) 50% of CSOF Level 2.5

 Level 2 62.5% of CSOF Level 2.5

+Level 3 75% of CSOF Level 2.5

+Level 4 90% of CSOF Level 2.5

 - 20.4 A CSIRO Apprentice or Trainee is obliged to work in accordance with the training plan.
 The Apprentice or Trainee shall be deemed to be at work when attending required training.
-Failure to achieve the training or work objectives within the required timeframes may result in termination of the Traineeship. - 20.5 Upon successful completion of both the structured on the job training and the accredited course(s) of study, a Trainee may be directly appointed to a position without the requirement for the position to be advertised provided that the trainee entered CSIRO through a competitive selection process and a position is available and related to the discipline of the Traineeship undertaken. - 20.6 The Trainee will be appointed in accordance with CSIRO's Work Classification Standards and at the classification level and performance and development step at which the Traineeship remuneration was based.
+Failure to achieve the training or work objectives within the required timeframes may result in termination of the Traineeship or Apprenticeship. - 20.5 Upon successful completion of both the structured on the job training and the accredited course(s) of study, a Trainee or Apprentice may be directly appointed to a position without the requirement for the position to be advertised provided that the Trainee or Apprentice entered CSIRO through a competitive selection process and a position is available and related to the discipline of the Traineeship or Apprenticeship undertaken. - 20.6 The Trainee or Apprentice will be appointed in accordance with CSIRO's Work Classification Standards and at the classification level and performance and development step at which the Traineeship or Apprenticeship remuneration was based.